MSD Manual

 Warts are common, benign, epidermal lesions caused by human papillomavirus infection.
 They can appear anywhere on the body in a variety of morphologies.
 Diagnosis is by examination.
 Warts are usually self limited but may be treated by destructive methods (eg, excision, cautery, cryotherapy, liquid nitrogen) and topical or injected agents.

-Warts are almost universal in the population; they affect patients of all ages but are most common among children and are uncommon among older people.
+Warts are almost universal in the population; they affect patients of all ages but are most common among children and are uncommon among older adults.

 Etiology of Warts